RepairShopr/react-native-signature-capture/README.md

 + **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
 Default is false.
 Warning: Image file will be visible in gallery or any other image browsing app

++ **saveFilePath** : Path where the image will be saved if saveImageFileInExtStorage is true.
+Only works on Android

++ **fileName** : Name of the signature image file if saved to external storage.
+Only works on Android

 + **showNativeButtons** : If this props is made to true, it will display the native buttons "Save" and "Reset".

 + **viewMode** : "portrait" or "landscape" change the screen orientation based on boolean value